 It has been six months since The Avengers defeated Thanos and brought back all the people he snapped out of existence.
 The world is changed, especially for these two who were among those who ceased to exist.
 Each of our heroes has their issues to deal with: Sam feels unworthy of the mantle passed to him by Steve Rogers, so much so he donates the iconic shield to the Smithsonian.
 Bucky, haunted by 90 years of being the bad guy, struggles not just to atone for his past but to find a way to live in the present.

 While they both have the additional burden of having been blipped out of existence for five years, it’s Sam who feels this more keenly.
 His sister Sarah (Adepero Oduye) was left with two kids and no support for all that time, and ready to give up and sell.
-In what will certainly become the show’s central theme, Sam quickly learns that despite being a world-saving Avenger, he’s still a black man living in America.
-This impacts him in both of his lives, in the form of a bank manager turning his family down for a loan with every micro-aggression you can think of and the government commissioning a new, white, Captain America (Wyatt Russell).
+In what will undoubtedly become the show’s central theme, Sam quickly learns that despite being a world-saving Avenger, he’s still a black man living in America.
+This impacts him in both of his lives, in the form of a bank manager turning his family down for a loan with every micro-aggression you can think of and the government commissioning a new, white Captain America (Wyatt Russell).

 Bucky’s arc is perhaps less complicated in the broad view: he is trying to figure out how to be a person after so many years of being a killing machine, but ultimately the person who needs to forgive him the most is himself.